 - Add basil.
 Sauté for a minute.

-- Serve immediately with garnishes.
+- Serve immediately over your rice choice with garnishes.

 - Pro tip: offer crushed red pepper as a garnish for the non-AIPers in your life. 🙂